department-of-veterans-affairs/caseflow/docs/tech-specs/2021-10-07-mpi-integration.md

 ### Overview

-When adding a appellant to an AMA appeal in Intake, Caseflow's current implementation is to fetch known relationships to the Veteran from CorpDB using BGS.
+When adding an appellant to an AMA appeal in Intake, Caseflow's current implementation is to fetch known relationships to the Veteran from CorpDB using BGS.
 This means that Caseflow is recording certain appellants as "unrecognized" when, in reality, they are just not recognized in a relationship to that particular Veteran.
 By using MPI (Master Person's Index) to search for a record of the appellant (regardless of Veteran relationship within CorpDB) we can reduce the amount of information Mail Intake users need to input and also reduce the number of appeals where Caseflow is a source of truth about the appellant's information.

 #### Services Involved
 - BGS (Benefits Gateway Service): How Caseflow retrieves Veteran's known relationships